frankgiordano/SocialNetworkAnalyzer/README.md

 analysis.
 There are many types of ways to identify the centrality of nodes which can help determine the most influential person of a network.
 For this project I will focus on three types of centrality as noted above.
 For degree, this is the simplest of the measures based on the number of ties/connections a person has.
 This can help determine popularity.
 For closeness, this is based on the distance between all paris of nodes\friends.
-The intent behind this measure is the identify the nodes\friends which could reach others quickly.
+The intent behind this measure is to identify the nodes\friends which could reach others quickly.
 For betweenness, this is based on the number of times a node\friend appears or acts as a bridge along the shortest path between two other nodes.
 This can help to determine the person which has the most communication flow between communities and is considered a better determination of influence than the other